 Passes: It is the student's responsibility to obtain a signed pass when he/she is out of class for any reason.
 Passes require students name, time, destination, date, and teacher's signature.
 This includes all students, regardless of status or schedule.
-Unscheduled visits to classes will not be tolerated
+Unscheduled visits to classes will not be tolerated.

 Permits to leave campus: Students leaving campus prior to the end of their regular school day must be signed out in person with the Attendance Office staff by a parent/guardian, or an emergency contact designee.
 The person signing out the student must have a picture I.D.
 Student drivers must present their driver's license, along with a note from a parent/guardian indicating the time and reason the student is to be released.
+Parents will be called to verify notes.

 Parents are requested to notify the school first thing in the morning about their student leaving campus that day.
-Any students (including seniors), who leave the campus without being properly signed out, will be marked truant.
-This form of Unverified Absence must be cleared within 72 hours (three business days) or it will remain on the record as a Truancy.
+Any student (including seniors), who leave the campus without being properly signed out, will be marked truant.